hyperf/hyperf/docs/en/component-guide/configprovider.md

-# ConfigProvider mechanism
+# ConfigProvider Mechanism

-The ConfigProvider mechanism is a very important mechanism for Hyperf componentization. `Decoupling between components`, `Independence of components` and `Reusability of components` are all realized based on this mechanism.
+The `ConfigProvider` mechanism is a crucial mechanism for Hyperf componentization.
+The decoupling between components, the independence of components, and the reusability of components are all achieved based on this mechanism.

-# What is the ConfigProvider mechanism?
+# What is the ConfigProvider Mechanism?

-To put it simply, each component will provide a `ConfigProvider`, usually a `ConfigProvider` class is provided in the root directory of the component, and `ConfigProvider` will provide all the configuration information of the corresponding component, which will be started by the Hyperf framework When loaded, the final configuration information in `ConfigProvider` will be merged into the corresponding implementation class of `Hyperf\Contract\ConfigInterface`, so as to realize the configuration initialization of each component when used under the Hyperf framework.
+Simply put, each component provides a `ConfigProvider`, usually as a class in the root directory of the component.
+The `ConfigProvider` provides all configuration information for the corresponding component.
+This information is loaded by the Hyperf framework during startup, and finally, the configuration information in the `ConfigProvider` is merged into the implementation class corresponding to `Hyperf\Contract\ConfigInterface`, thereby achieving the configuration initialization required when various components are used in the Hyperf framework.

-`ConfigProvider` itself does not have any dependencies, does not inherit any abstract classes, and does not require the implementation of any interfaces.
-It only needs to provide an `__invoke` method and return an array of corresponding configuration structures.
+The `ConfigProvider` itself has no dependencies, does not inherit any abstract classes, and does not require the implementation of any interfaces.
+It only needs to provide an `__invoke` method and return an array corresponding to the configuration structure.

-# How to define a ConfigProvider?
+# How to Define a ConfigProvider?

-Generally speaking, `ConfigProvider` will be defined in the root directory of the component, and a `ConfigProvider` class is usually as follows:
+Typically, `ConfigProvider` is defined in the root directory of the component.
+A `ConfigProvider` class usually looks like this:

 ```php
 <?php